<

 Panthers

 Does Andy Dalton at QB give the Panthers the best chance to win?
 Yes.
-And yes.
 For the second straight game, Dalton's steadying force and pinpoint passing -- he finished 25-for-40 for 220 yards, two touchdowns and an interception -- had a huge impact.
 Had it not been for a drop in the end zone by Diontae Johnson on the first series, who knows how this one turns out?
 Dalton has brought the deep ball back, something the Panthers didn't have with Bryce Young.
 In addition, the running game has opened up everything.

 Biggest hole in the game plan: There was no answer for WR Tee Higgins when it mattered.
 Missed tackles aside, Carolina did a decent job on Chase with Jaycee Horn defending.
-Higgins was almost unstoppable against Mike Jackson in the first half.
+Higgins was almost unstoppable against Michael Jackson in the first half.
 He had six catches and drew two pass interference penalties late in the half to set up a TD.

 Most surprising performance: Rookie receiver Xavier Legette.
 He stepped up big-time with Adam Thielen (hamstring) on IR.
 Legettte entered the game with six catches for 77 yards.
 He had five catches for 49 yards and a touchdown in the first half.
 He should only get better. -- David Newton